Monk fruit sweetener is natural and 100–250 times sweeter than sugar. It contains zero calories and is thought to have antioxidant properties.

-Monk fruit sweetener, or monk fruit extract, is a sweetener extracted from the monk fruit.
+Monk fruit sweetener is extracted from monk fruit.

-The monk fruit is also known as "luo han guo" or the "Buddha fruit.”
-It is a small, round fruit grown in Southeast Asia.
+The monk fruit is also known as luo han guo or “Buddha fruit.”
+It’s a small, round fruit grown in Southeast Asia.

-Monk fruit has been used for centuries in traditional Chinese medicine, but the FDA didn’t approve its use as a sweetener until 2010.
+This fruit has been used for centuries in traditional Chinese medicine, but the Food and Drug Administration (FDA) didn’t approve its use as a sweetener until 2010.

-During processing, mogrosides are separated from the fresh-pressed juice of the monk fruit.
+During processing, mogrosides are separated from the fresh-pressed juice.
 Therefore, monk fruit sweetener does not contain fructose or glucose.

-Monk fruit extract is now used as a stand-alone sweetener, as an ingredient in foods or drinks, as a flavor enhancer or as a component of other sweetener blends (1).
+Monk fruit extract is now used as a standalone sweetener, an ingredient in food and drinks, a flavor enhancer, and a component of sweetener blends (

-Bottom Line: Monk fruit sweetener is a natural, zero-calorie sweetener.
-It is high in sweet-flavored antioxidants called mogrosides, which make it 100–250 times sweeter than regular sugar.
+Monk fruit sweetener is a natural, zero-calorie sweetener.
+It is high in unique antioxidants called mogrosides, which make it 100–250 times sweeter than regular sugar.

-Monk fruit sweetener has been claimed to be useful if you are trying to lose weight.
+Monk fruit sweetener has been claimed to aid weight loss.

-Studies report that using low-calorie sweeteners in place of regular-calorie versions can result in modest weight loss of less than 2 lbs (0.9 kg) (2).
+Studies report that replacing regular-calorie sweeteners with low-calorie versions can result in modest weight loss of less than 2 pounds (0.9 kg) (

-Bottom Line: Currently, no research has examined how monk fruit sweetener affects weight.
-However, there is evidence that low-calorie sweeteners in general may help with weight loss.
+Currently, no research has examined how monk fruit sweetener specifically affects weight.
+However, evidence suggests that low-calorie sweeteners may aid weight loss.

 A specific type of mogroside called mogroside V is the main component of monk fruit sweetener.

-It makes up more than 30% of the product, and is responsible for its sweetness.
+It comprises more than 30% of the product and is responsible for its sweetness.

-For these reasons, they may be able to help improve health and prevent disease.
+For these reasons, they may offer health benefits.